thays-repositorio-de/openweathermap/README.md

-# Meu Projeto de Coleta de Dados do OpenWeatherMap
+## Coleta de Dados do OpenWeatherMap

 Este projeto coleta dados do OpenWeatherMap de todas as capitais do Brasil e armazena no BigQuery.